namecoin/sockstrace/http_proxy/README.md

 ## Installation
 ```
-go get github.com/username/http_proxy
+go get github.com/username/httpproxy
 ```

 ## Usage

-To use the HttpDialer struct, first create a new instance of it using NewClient method, which takes in three parameters:
+To use the HTTPDialer struct, first create a new instance of it using NewClient method, which takes in three parameters:

 `addr` : the address of the proxy server